alexvmt/awesome-data-and-ml-for-good/README.md

 ## indirect impact ideas

-To put it simply, one could work in a data role (e. g. in IT, marketing, finance, logistics, customer support or a cross-functional team) at an organization that serves a good cause (e. g. a charity or social business working on child right or environmental issues).
+To put it simply, one could work in a data role (e. g. in IT, marketing, finance, logistics, customer support or a cross-functional team) at an organization that serves a good cause (e. g. a charity or social business working on child right or environmental issues) or a company that builds products or provides services that are important for solving societal or environmental challenges.